 - What a working paper looks like when analytics supports a substantive conclusion

 ISA 520 does not mention the words “data analytics.”
-The standard refers to analytical procedures: comparisons of recorded amounts to expectations the auditor develops (ISA 520.4).
+Instead it refers to analytical procedures: comparisons of recorded amounts to expectations the auditor develops ( ISA 520.4 ).
 But the standard is technology-agnostic on purpose.
-Whether you build your expectation in Excel or a specialist tool, the requirements in ISA 520.5 are the same.
-The expectation must be sufficiently precise.
-Significant differences must be identified.
-And those differences require investigation.
+Whether you build your expectation in Excel or a specialist tool, ISA 520.5 requires the same things.
+The expectation must be sufficiently precise, and significant differences require identification and investigation.
+On too many engagements the analytical procedure is a tick box exercise: last year’s template copied forward (SALY) with no updated expectation.

 Where analytics changes the economics of a mid-tier engagement is in the ratio of effort to coverage.
 Testing 60 journal entries from a random sample tells you almost nothing about the other 139,940 entries.
 Running an outlier filter across the full population in 20 minutes tells you which 500 entries warrant investigation.
 Coverage is orders of magnitude better.
 And the cost is comparable.

-The practical implication: analytics is strongest as a risk identification tool (ISA 315.A14 references the use of data analysis in understanding the entity) and as corroborative evidence layered on top of traditional testing.
+In practice, analytics is strongest as a risk identification tool ( ISA 315 .A14 references the use of data analysis in understanding the entity) and as corroborative evidence layered on top of traditional testing.
 It does not replace testing.
 It changes where you point your tests.
 That distinction matters for documentation.

 One common misconception is that analytics requires specialist software.
 It doesn’t.
-The ciferi analytical review calculator runs ISA 520 procedures on trial balance data without any installation.
+Our ciferi analytical review calculator runs ISA 520 procedures on trial balance data without any installation.
 For journal entry testing, a filtered pivot table in Excel covers most of what mid-tier firms need.
-Every analytics procedure needs a documented expectation, a documented output, and a documented conclusion linking the two.
+Technology is not the barrier.
+Documentation is.
+Every analytics procedure needs a documented expectation and a documented output, plus a conclusion linking the two.
 If you skip any of those steps, the analytics adds time without adding evidence.

 Not every analytics technique is equally useful on a mid-tier engagement.
 These four produce output that translates directly into working paper evidence.
 Each one maps to a specific ISA requirement.

 ISA 520.5 requires the auditor to develop an expectation of recorded amounts.
 Trend analysis does this by comparing current-period figures to prior periods or budgets.
-The key is precision.
-ISA 520.A5 states that the precision of the expectation depends on the level at which data is disaggregated and the reliability of the source.
+Precision is what separates a screening tool from a substantive procedure.
+ISA 520 .A5 states that the precision of the expectation depends on the level at which data is disaggregated and the reliability of the source.

 An entity-level revenue comparison (this year versus last year) is a starting point.
-A revenue comparison disaggregated by product line, by quarter, with an expectation built from known volume changes and contractual price adjustments, is a substantive analytical procedure under ISA 520.5.
-The difference between those two is a few hours of work and several levels of evidence quality.
+A revenue comparison disaggregated by product line, by quarter, with an expectation built from known volume changes and contractual price adjustments, is a substantive analytical procedure under ISA 520.5 .
+Between those two approaches sits a few hours of work and several levels of evidence quality.

 Most mid-tier teams stop at entity level because disaggregation takes time.
 But the engagement letter usually lists the client’s segments.
 The prior-year file usually contains disaggregated data.
 Building the disaggregated expectation from those two sources adds perhaps 90 minutes to the analytical procedure and transforms it from a planning-stage screening tool into a substantive procedure.